Music Didn’t Transfer to New iPhone? Reasons & Fixes

 Step 2.
 Free up space by deleting unused apps or media.

-Check iPhone Storage
+Check iPhone Storage on Settings

 Step 3.
 Try to transfer music from old iPhone to new iPhone again.

 Fix 4.
-Re-download purchased music
+Re-download Purchased Music

 If your music is purchased from iTunes, it doesn't matter if the Apple Music music transfer fails, you can re-download them to your new iPhone: